smartmind-team/thanosql-docs/docs/en/tutorials/algorithm_list.md

                 </h3>
                 <p>
                     <br>
-                        Use ThanoSQL's speech recognition model to convert voice files to text.
+                        Use the ThanoSQL's speech recognition model to convert voice files to text.
                     </br>
                 </p>
             </a>